EddyVerbruggen/nativescript-plugin-firebase/README.md

 > Plugin version **10.0.0** works with NativeScript 5.2+, and 6.1+ is recommended.
 Using an older version?
 Stick to plugin version < 10.

-> Interested in using NativeScript with Firebase?
-Check out the upcoming webinar, [NativeScript on Fire(base)](https://attendee.gotowebinar.com/register/1269693340074344450?source=plugin), on Thursday, November 21st!

 ## Features
 * [AdMob](docs/ADMOB.md)
 * [Analytics](docs/ANALYTICS.md)